friendly/vcdExtra/cran-comments.md

 There are no ERRORs or WARNINGs or NOTEs

 ## Version 0.8-5 (2023-08-19)

 Very minor update:

 - Fix CRAN nit re vcdExtra-package.Rd
 - Fix moved URL - http: -> https:
 - Fix xrefs in vignettes
 - More spellcheck
+- Fixed one more NOTE re: AirCrash.Rd for a URL

 # reverse dependencies